 Hydration Influences Almost Everything

 If our bodies are made of 70% water, it’s logical to think it plays an important role in our health.
+If you want to know what the Doctors Say about Structured Water, click here.
 Below, we list some of the body processes that involve water.

 Energy: Suboptimal hydration slows the activity of enzymes, including those responsible for producing energy, leading to feelings of fatigue.
 Even a slight reduction in hydration can lower metabolism and reduce your vitality.